Weldon School of Biomedical Engineering: History

 In 1974, Hillenbrand Biomedical Engineering Center was created.
 The center was headed by Dr. Leslie A. Geddes and located in Purdue's A.A.
 Potter Engineering Center.
 In 1998, the Hillenbrand Biomedical Engineering Center was elevated in status to the Department of Biomedical Engineering within the College of Engineering at Purdue.
 George R. Wodicka was the department's founding head.
-After a generous $10 million donation by Norman Weldon, an alumnus of Purdue, and his family, the department was formally expanded into a school of biomedical engineering.
+After a $10 million donation by Norman Weldon, an alumnus of Purdue, and his family, the department was formally expanded into a school of biomedical engineering.
 The donation provided for hiring additional faculty, research initiatives and other start-up costs.
 In honor of Weldon's donation, the school is named the Weldon School of Biomedical Engineering.

 In 2006, the Weldon School moved from Potter Center to a new Biomedical Engineering Building on Purdue's campus.
 The building was renamed the Martin C. Jischke Hall of Biomedical Engineering after the former president of Purdue University.

 Dr. Geddes remained on staff as a Professor Emeritus until his death in 2009.
 George R. Wodicka is the head of the School.